Peptides, found in many skin care products, may help reduce inflammation, even out skin tone, and reduce the appearance of wrinkles.

 - Peptides are often very expensive.

 - Research is still developing.
-Other ingredients like AHAs and retinol are currently more scientifically backed anti-aging ingredients.
+Other ingredients like AHAs and retinol are currently more scientifically backed pro-aging ingredients.

 - There are many different kinds of peptides, and some won’t have any effect on the skin.

-- Ask your dermatologist or another trusted source for recommendations, as the word “peptide” can sometimes be used as a marketing term.
+- Ask a dermatologist or another trusted source for recommendations, as the word “peptide” can sometimes be used as a marketing term.

 Peptides are amino acids that are the building blocks of certain proteins needed by the skin, like collagen and elastin.